Primary Computing. Made Easy.

 2. Program distance sensing and movement.

 3. Program Inputs, outputs, loops, selection (conditions), sensing and variables.

 Key Stage 2 Curriculum

-Design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems.
+Design, write and debug programs that accomplish specific goals; solve problems by decomposing them into smaller parts.

 Use sequence, selection, and repetition in programs; work with variables and various forms of input and output.

 Use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs.

 🕓 5-7 Hours